yandex-maps-unofficial/vue-yandex-map/docs/en/guide/Marker.md

 # Marker

-You can define markers for map by using component `<ymap-marker>` или передать их в качестве значения аттрибута карты `placemarks`. Во втором случае вы можете использовать только маркеры типа `Placemark`.
+You can define map markers by using component `<ymap-marker>` or using these markers like map attribute `placemarks`.
+In second time you can use only `Placemark` type markers.
 [Interface description](https://tech.yandex.ru/maps/doc/jsapi/2.0/ref/reference/GeoObject-docpage/).
 You can use both these methods in parallel.

 ::: tip Take a look,
 For each marker you need to add property `markerId`